jmears63/SolarPV/README.md

 ![Alt text](screendumps/PVGraph.png?raw=true "PV Graph")

 ## The Author
-I am an experienced SaaS/Cloud software architect and developer.
+I am John Mears, an experienced SaaS/Cloud software architect and developer.
 In my spare time I enjoy cycling, playing double bass, and figuring out ways of saving energy.

 You can find out more about me here: https://www.linkedin.com/in/mearsjohn.